-- (a) The commission has the power and duty to approve or disapprove applications for approval of any voting machine as provided in §3-4-7 of this code. - (b) The commission also shall serve as a body advisory to the Secretary of State, and, as such, shall have the following powers and duties: - (1) To recommend policies and practices pertaining to the registration of voters and the conduct of elections generally; - (2) To review the work of the office of Secretary of State pertaining to the duties of that office with respect to elections, and for this purpose to have access at reasonable times to pertinent records, books, papers, and documents; - (3) To consider and study the election practices of other jurisdictions, with a view to determining the techniques used in eliminating fraud in elections and in simplifying election procedures; - (4) To advise or make recommendations to the Governor relative to election practices and policy in the state; - (5) To advise the Secretary of State on carrying out the duties to which he or she is assigned pursuant to the West Virginia Supreme Court of Appeals Public Campaign Financing Program, established in §3-12-1 et seq. of this code; - (6) To carry out the duties assigned to the commission by the West Virginia Supreme Court of Appeals Public Campaign Financing Program, established in §3-12-1 et seq. of this code;

-20 and
+(a) The commission has the power and duty to approve or disapprove applications for approval of any voting machine as provided in §3-4-7 of this code.

+3 (b) The commission also shall serve as a body advisory to the Secretary of State, and, as 4 such, shall have the following powers and duties:

+5 (1) To recommend policies and practices pertaining to the registration of voters and the 6 conduct of elections generally;

+7 (2) To review the work of the office of Secretary of State pertaining to the duties of that 8 office with respect to elections, and for this purpose to have access at reasonable times to 9 pertinent records, books, papers, and documents;

+10 (3) To consider and study the election practices of other jurisdictions, with a view to 11 determining the techniques used in eliminating fraud in elections and in simplifying election 12 procedures;

+(4) To advise or make recommendations to the Governor relative to election practices and policy in the state;

+(5) To advise the Secretary of State on carrying out the duties to which he or she is assigned pursuant to the West Virginia Supreme Court of Appeals Public Campaign Financing Program, established in §3-12-1 et seq. of this code;

-(7) To keep minutes of the transactions of each meeting of the commission, which shall be public records and filed with the Secretary of State.
+(6) To carry out the duties assigned to the commission by the West Virginia Supreme Court of Appeals Public Campaign Financing Program, established in §3-12-1 et seq. of this code; and (7) To keep minutes of the transactions of each meeting of the commission, which shall be public records and filed with the Secretary of State.

-- (c) It is the commission's further duty to prepare and distribute in its name at least annually, within available appropriations and upon the recommendation of the Secretary of State, nonpartisan educational material to inform voters of the importance of voting, to encourage voters to vote, to encourage voter registration, to advise registered voters to maintain and update registration information, to inform voters of election laws and procedures and any changes that affect voter access and security, and to inform voters of the effect of any public question, Constitutional amendment or bond issue that is to be voted upon by all the voters of the state and that has been authorized to be placed upon the ballot by the Legislature, and manuals to assist county commissions, ballot commissioners, circuit and county clerks and other election officials in the proper performance of their duties in the conduct of elections. - (d) The commission shall propose for promulgation emergency and legislative rules, in accordance with §29A-3-1 et seq. of this code, as may be necessary to standardize and make effective the administration of the provisions of §3-8-1 et seq. of this code, and may propose for promulgation other rules, in accordance with §29A-3-1 et seq. of this code, relating to the conduct and administration of elections as the commission determines to be advisable. - (e) Meetings of the commission conducted for the purpose of confirming the eligibility of individual candidates to receive public campaign financing under the West Virginia Supreme Court of Appeals Public Campaign Financing Fund are expressly exempted from the public notice and public meeting requirements of §6-9A-1 et seg. of this code
+(c) It is the commission's further duty to prepare and distribute in its name at least annually, within available appropriations and upon the recommendation of the Secretary of State, nonpartisan educational material to inform voters of the importance of voting, to encourage voters to vote, to inform voters of election laws and procedures, and to inform voters of the effect of any public question, Constitutional amendment or bond issue that is to be voted upon by all the voters of the state and that has been authorized to be placed upon the ballot by the Legislature, and manuals to assist county commissions, ballot commissioners, circuit and county clerks, and other

+29 election officials in the proper performance of their duties in the conduct of elections.

+30 (d) The commission shall propose for promulgation emergency and legislative rules, in 31 accordance with §29A-3-1 et seq. of this code, as may be necessary to standardize and make 32 effective the administration of the provisions of §3-8-1 of this code, and may propose for 33 promulgation other rules, in accordance with §29A-3-1 et seq. of this code, relating to the conduct 34 and administration of elections as the commission determines to be advisable.

+(e) Meetings of the commission conducted for the purpose of confirming the eligibility of individual candidates to receive public campaign financing under the West Virginia Supreme Court of Appeals Public Campaign Financing Fund are expressly exempted from the public notice and public meeting requirements of §6-9A-1 et seq. of this code.